-Epizyme has a long-term vision to rewrite cancer therapy through targeted medicines for patients with unsolved diseases.
+Epizyme has a long-term vision to rewrite therapy for cancer and other serious diseases through targeted medicines.
 Through 2020, our focus is on four transformative activities:

 - Transitioning to a commercial-stage organization through the global launch of tazemetostat in patients with certain genetically defined solid tumors (INI1-negative tumors and synovial sarcoma) and patients with non-Hodgkin lymphoma (NHL);

 - Expanding the clinical program for tazemetostat to support its utilization in earlier lines of therapy, in combination regimens, and in at least five new tumor types;

 - Growing the pipeline, with at least three new product candidates in clinical development and a robust set of preclinical assets behind those; and,